segmentio/segment-docs/src/connections/destinations/catalog/actions-stackadapt-cloud/index.md

 beta: true
 id: 61d8859be4f795335d5c677c
 hidden: true
-redirect_from: "/connections/destinations/catalog/actions-stackadapt-audiences/"
+redirect_from: "/connections/destinations/catalog/actions-stackadapt/"
 ---

 {% include content/plan-grid.md name="actions" %}

-By setting up StackAdapt as a Segment Audience destination, your Segment events will be forwarded to [StackAdapt](https://www.stackadapt.com/){:target="\_blank"}.
+By setting up StackAdapt as a Segment destination, your Segment events will be forwarded to [StackAdapt](https://www.stackadapt.com/){:target="\_blank"}.
 This allows you to generate retargeting and lookalike audiences, track conversions, and measure return on ad spend using your Segment events - bypassing the need to install the StackAdapt pixel on your website and write code to send events to StackAdapt.

 This destination is maintained by StackAdapt.
 For any issues with the destination, please [submit a ticket to StackAdapt's support team](https://support.stackadapt.com/hc/en-us/requests/new?ticket_form_id=360006572593){:target="\_blank"}.